leeroy2/drupal_ci/README.md

 Instructions:
-In order to deploy drupal websites please create prd.properties and (or) test.properties and fill in the missing property values from the initial build.xml file. build.xml file should be at ${drupal.root.dir} of your repo.
+In order to deploy drupal websites please create prd.properties and (or) test.properties and fill in the missing property values from the initial build.xml file. build.xml file should be at ${drupal.root.dir} of your repo which contains the drupal website.